-The usmUserTable MUST be configured immediately after the AP Reply received from the Provisioning Server with the following entries.
+For PacketCable 1.0, the usmUserTable MUST be configured immediately after the AP Reply received from the Provisioning Server with the following entries.

-The xx:xx:xx:xx:xx in the usmUserName and usmUserSecurityName represents the MAC address of the E-MTA.
+The xx:xx:xx:xx:xx in the usmUserName and usmUserSecurityName represents the MAC address of the MTA.